KasperskyLab/Kaspresso/wiki/09_Kaspresso-Allure.md

 ```
 Now we are ready to generate and watch the report, just call:
 ```
-allure serve /Users/username/Desktop/allue-results
+allure serve /Users/username/Desktop/allure-results
 ```
-After this the Allure server will generate the html-page representing the report and put it to temp dir in your system.
-And you shall see the report opening in the new tab in your browser.
+Next, the Allure server generates the html-page representing the report and puts it to temp dir in your system.
+You will see the report opening in the new tab in your browser (the tab is opening automatically).

 If you want to save the generated html-report to a specific dir for future use you can just call:
 ```